MS, Alcohol, and Me

-Concerns about drinking alcohol with MS
+The concerns about drinking alcohol with MS

-The social aspects of drinking alcohol with MS
+The social aspects

 Moderation and triggers

 Like most things in life, moderation is key.
 When I am talking about alcohol here, I am talking about moderate consumption.
 When I say it’s OK to have a couple drinks, it’s important not to overdo it, just like it’s important to be aware of the impact it may have on your medication.
-When you live with Multiple Sclerosis, another significant aspect to living well, is knowing what your triggers are, knowing what environmental conditions might cause a temporary increase in the severity of your symptoms.
+When you live with multiple sclerosis, another significant aspect to living well is knowing what your triggers are, knowing what environmental conditions might cause a temporary increase in the severity of your symptoms.
 There are a great many people who I’ve spoken to that list alcohol as one of those triggers.

-My experience with alcohol consumption and MS
+My experience with drinking and MS

 Drinking isn’t a daily thing for me; I suppose I’d describe myself as a “social” drinker, usually just during those rare moments I get out of the house and can meet folks for happy hour or some similar activity.
-I do admit though, that sometimes a couple turns into a few, that turns into several.
+I do admit, though, that sometimes a couple turns into a few, that turns into several.
 That isn’t too often though.
-I do feel compelled to mention, that while many folks with MS have a worsening of symptoms while drinking, I seem to have the opposite experience.
+I do feel compelled to mention, that while many folks with MS may have a worsening of symptoms while drinking, I seem to have the opposite experience.
 I’m a little better on my feet, my speech is much better, and overall, I seem to function in a way that I don’t when I haven’t had a couple drinks.
 My friends and family have even remarked that I look like a younger me in the way that I walk and move after I’ve had a couple drinks.
 I’ve also had more than one neurologist give me the “OK” to have a couple drinks on occasion, as long as I don’t overdo it.

-Each person may have a different experience
+Each person is different

-So like most things with MS, each person may have a different experience when it comes to imbibing alcohol.
+So like most things with MS, each person may have a different experience when it comes to alcohol.
 It’s important to know the effects it will have on you as an individual, and that includes knowing when to stop and when to not even start (particularly if you have a medication that warns against it).
-That said, it can also be a slight enhancement for many people, and it’s important not to judge them either.
+That said, it can also be a slight enhancement for some people, and it’s important not to judge them either.